 CloverDX is a new name for CloverETL Learn more

 A data warehouse is a consolidated, structured repository for storing data assets.
-Data warehouses will store data in one of two ways: Star Schema or 3NF, but these are only fundamental principles in how you would like to store your data model.
-We have seen, advised, and implemented both principles (in addition to the snowflake schema which is a variation of the star schema in my mind), but the one major flaw is that everything must be strictly defined (both in
+Data warehouses will store data in one of two ways: Star Schema or 3NF, but these are only fundamental principles in how you store your data model.
+We have seen, advised, and implemented both principles, but the one major flaw is that everything must be strictly defined (both in

 A data lake is a term that represents a methodology of storing raw data in a single repository.
 The type of data

 But the challenge begins when you want to try to make sense of your data.
 If you are dumping data into a data lake, how do you know what data you need and what data you don’t need?
 How do you determine where the data resides in the lake?
 This very quickly can become a data swamp if not managed correctly.

 The use cases we see for creating a data lake revolve around reporting, visualization, analytics, and machine learning.

 Here is the architecture we see evolving:

 Your Guide to Enterprise Data Architecture - How to Choose Which Is Right for You